 [HISTORY: Originally adopted by the Board of Chosen Freeholders of the County of Union as Ord.
 No. 245; amended 9-10-1987 by Ord.
 No. 275; Re-located to this chapter from Chapter 1, Article XVII, and amended 4-10-2003 by Ord.
-No. 569]
+No. 569; Amended 9-13-208 by Ord.
+797-2018]

-Affirmative action ensures that all positive steps are taken to actively recruit, appoint, evaluate and promote employees without regard to race, sex, color, marital status, religion, age, physical disability, political affiliation, national origin or liability for service in the Armed Forces of the United States.
+Affirmative Action ensures that all positive steps are taken to actively recruit, appoint, evaluate and promote employees without regard to race, creed, color, national origin, ancestry, religion, age, marital status, civil union status, domestic partnership status, affectional or sexual orientation, familial status, genetic information, gender/sex (including pregnancy), gender identity or expression, disability (including perceived disability, physical, mental, and/or intellectual disabilities), atypical hereditary cellular or blood trait, veteran's status, liability for service in the Armed Forces of the United States or citizenship status